Privacy Policy

 In Short

-We collect and process information that’s necessary for us to operate as a charity, from contact details to health information (such as your connection to cleft lip and palate) to details of donations made.
-In all cases, we do our best to make sure we’re not asking for any more than what we need for a specific purpose.
-We also strive to make it clear what will happen when you send this information to us in each case.
-You have control over what you share with us and how long we keep it for.
+We collect and process personal information which we need in order to operate as a charity, from contact details to health information (such as your connection to cleft lip and palate) to details of donations made and services used.
+In all cases, we do our best to make sure we’re not asking for any more than what we need for a specific purpose, and to make it clear what will happen to your information in each case.
+You have control over what you share with us, how we use it, and how long we keep it for.

 In Detail